Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

-The following conjecture summarizes the (predicted) cluster combinatorics of $\bbc[\tGr(3,n)]$: \begin{conj}[Fomin-Pylyavskyy {\cite[Sections 9 and 10]{tensors}}] In the cluster structure for~$\bbc[\tGr(3,n)]$: \begin{enumerate} \item The set of cluster (and frozen) variables coincides with the set of indecomposable non-elliptic web invariants that are also arborizable. \item Two such cluster variables lie in the same cluster if and only if their product is again a non-elliptic web invariant. \item If $n \geq 9$, there are infinitely many non-elliptic webs in $\bbc[\tGr(3,n)]$ that are both indecomposable and non-arborizable. \end{enumerate} \end{conj}
+The following conjecture summarizes the (predicted) cluster combinatorics of $\bbc[\tGr(3,n)]$ (cf.~\cite[Sections 9 and 10]{tensors}): \begin{conj}[Fomin-Pylyavskyy] In the cluster algebra $\bbc[\tGr(3,n)]$: \begin{enumerate} \item The set of cluster (and frozen) variables coincides with the set of indecomposable arborizable web invariants. \item Two cluster variables lie in the same cluster if and only if they are compatible web invariants. \item If $n \geq 9$, there are infinitely many indecomposable non-arborizable web invariants. \end{enumerate} \end{conj}

-Conjecture \ref{conj:GrThreeNine} has been verified when $n < 9$, since these correspond to cluster algebras of finite type.
+Conjecture \ref{conj:GrThreeNine} has been verified in the finite type examples, i.e. for $n < 9$.

 \begin{rmk} The third part of Conjecture~\ref{conj:GrThreeNine} is relevant in light of the expected link between cluster algebras and canonical bases.
-It has long been suspected that there is a naturally defined linear basis for any cluster algebra that contains all of the cluster monomials.
-Defining this canonical basis has been a guiding problem in the theory of cluster algebras and there have been recent breakthroughs \cite{IKLP, GHKK, KKKO}.
-The nonarborizable webs in Conjecture \ref{conj:GrThreeNine} are not expected to be cluster monomials.
+It has long been expected that there is a naturally defined linear basis for any cluster algebra that contains the cluster monomials, cf.~recent breakthroughs in \cite{IKLP, GHKK, KKKO}.
+The non-arborizable webs in Conjecture \ref{conj:GrThreeNine} are not expected to be cluster monomials.
 These webs should play a distinguished role in comparing the different versions of canonical bases for $\bbc[\tGr(3,n)]$. \end{rmk}

 The following theorem is one of our main applications of the braid group action.